Mohamed-said-salah/Gym-Manager/README.md

 * intl

 ## Features 🥇
-* you can add trainers (name, code and photo) and you can edit him
+* you can add trainers (name, code and photo) and you can edit them
 * Recording the attendance and absence of trainers
 ## IDEs 💻
 * VS code